 - In the box of Sort Cases, select a variable by which cases will be sorted and move them to the section of Sort by:.
 And choose Descending in the section of Sort Order.
 Click OK at the bottom.

 - In Data View, you see that cases (LGAs) are sorted by robbery rates.
-The LGA with the highest rate of robbery is Moree Plains Shire, and the Municipality of Woollahra has the lowest robbery rate (excluding LGAs having missing values on robbery rates).
+The LGA with the highest rate of robbery is Liverpool Plains Shire, and the Byron Shire has the lowest robbery rate (excluding LGAs having missing values on robbery rates).

 Sorting cases by multiple variables

-Troubleshooting: If you see numbers instead of the names of region in region2, go to View at the top menu and tick Value Labels (See <Figure 15> of the workshop 1).
+Troubleshooting: If you see numbers instead of the names of region in region, go to View at the top menu and tick Value Labels (See <Figure 15> of the workshop 1).

 Creating z-scores for variables